What is “RAFT”?

 - Part I asks only about the triggering event/housing crisis for which a family is seeking RAFT assistance.

 - Part II asks about income, and

-- The timing of how the benefit is disbursed will depend on the use of the benefit and award amount but can’t exceed 12 months from the first payment.
+- The timing and use of the benefit may vary but cannot exceed 12 months from the first payment.

 - Can a family living in an EA Shelter be eligible for RAFT?